What’s up, everyone? Morgan J Ingram, Creative Advisor at Cognism here. 👋

 So, I know I’ve already given you some great pointers for how to get suitable leads into your cadence.
 But there are some more options you can consider.

-Adding your target accounts in this way will help you keep track of their intent activities using the filters I mentioned earlier. 👆
+Adding your target accounts helps you keep track of their intent activities using the filters I mentioned earlier. 👆

 LinkedIn has integrations with some popular sales CRMs, including HubSpot, Salesforce and Microsoft Dynamics.
 This will help you keep your leads on Sales Nav synced with where you are in your outreach.